dart-lang/language/working/1426-extension-types/feature-specification-views.md

 *This ensures that it is sound to bind the value of `this` in `V` to `this` in `V0` when invoking members of `V0`.*

-Consider an `<viewExtendsElement>` of the form `V0
-<viewShowHidePart>`.
-The _associated members_ of said extends element
-are computed from the instance members of `V0` in the same way as we compute the included instance members of the on-type using the `<viewShowHidePart>` that follows the on-type in the declaration.
+Consider a `<viewExtendsElement>` of the form `V0 <viewShowHidePart>`.
+The _associated members_ of said extends element are computed from the instance members of `V0` in the same way as we compute the included instance members of the on-type using the `<viewShowHidePart>` that follows the on-type in the declaration.

 Assume that `V` is a view declaration and that the view type `V0` is a superview of `V`.
 Let `m` be the name of an associated member of `V0`.
 A